Considerations for a lean-to greenhouse

 Full span Greenhouse

-If the existing wall for your lean to greenhouse is not tall enough to accommodate a monopitch greenhouse, you might want to consider a full span structure.
+If the existing wall for your made to measure lean-to greenhouse is not tall enough to accommodate a monopitch greenhouse, you might want to consider a full span structure.
 With a wall of at least 1.8m, a full span greenhouse can create beautiful symmetry with each roof slope projecting at 45 degrees.
 This greenhouse utilises the available space and looks similar to a freestanding greenhouse affixed to the wall.